JadinTredup/EGG101/Robot_Car/README.md

 ![Full Arduino](https://github.com/JadinTredup/EGG101/blob/master/Robot_Car/Images/ArduinoWires2.JPG)

 ### Step 11: Upload the Code
+Finally to run the code, follow these steps:
+1. Download this repository and get the "robot_car.ino" file from the "Code" folder.
+2. Connect the Arduino to your computer via USB cable.
+3. Use the IDE to upload "robot_car.ino" to the Arduino then disconnect it from the PC.
-Finally, upload the code (Located in the "Code" directory) to the arduino board.
-Insert batteries into the battery holder and reset the Arduino to operate the vehicle.
+4. Insert batteris into the battery holder and then plug the power plug into the Arduino.
+5. Hit the "reset" button to initialize the program.

 ## Explaining the Code